-The SRS light refers to supplemental restraint system which is also known as airbag system light.
-It is a computerized system that is designed to deploy airbags that cover the driver and passengers whenever there is an impact.
-The system tightens seat belts protecting all the passengers from physical injuries when a high magnitude impact from collision takes place.
+The SRS light refers to the Supplemental Restraint System, which is also known as airbag system light.
+It is a computerized system designed to deploy airbags that cover the driver and passengers whenever there is an impact.

 Before you drive out of your parking lot, check whether all parts of the car are functional.
-Driving a car while the SRS light is on means the difference between your life and death.
+It’s dangerous to drive a vehicle while the airbag light is on, which means the difference between your life and death.